 For the sign-to-text translation direction, OCELoT produces scores based on automatic metrics.
 (The platform does not display any automatic scores for the text-to-sign directions.)
 Importantly, the ranking of systems on OCELoT is based on automatic scores only and is not the final one.
 The final ranking of the shared task will appear in the findings paper and will be based on human evaluation.

 After making a submission participants have to specify if a particular system is constrained or unconstrained.

 Any technical updates related to OCELoT will be published under the Competition updates on the submission platform.

 Furthermore, submissions should use the WMT XML format.
 We provide the test sources in this XML format, see the data tab.
 The exact submission format we require depends on the translation direction:

 In this case system outputs are German text.
 We require that these outputs are combined with the XML file containing the test sources, see here for an example.

-DSGS outputs must be one mp4 video for each line of German input text.
+The outputs in the sign languages must be one mp4 video for each line of spoken language input text.
 Participants are free to submit any content they deem suitable as a translation.
 Examples: avatar animations, videos featuring photo-realistic signers or a pose estimation video.

 Output videos should be wrapped in XML as well, but instead of text the <segment> elements in the XML should contain public links.

-Important: we will attempt to retrieve public links on August 6.
+Important: we will attempt to retrieve public links right after the deadline.
 On this day videos must be available to us.
 If possible, please make sure that the links are downloadable directly via wget command or similar.